fernandorpardo/ONVIF-HTTP-code/README.md

 You can take the kind of text string above and send it over to the camera using the language and OS of your choice and it will work the same.
 The complexity is in the generation of the XML part; all the rest is a no-brainer.

 ## A simple case
-The simplest case is the **GetSystemDateAndTime** that does not require authentication.
+The simplest case is the **GetSystemDateAndTime** because it does not require authentication.

-Let assume your camera’s IP address is 192.168.1.127
+Let's assume your camera’s IP address is 192.168.1.127

 TAPO camera ONVIF server is listening at PORT 2020.